SenseNet/docs.sensenet.com/content/concepts/basics/05-rest-api.md

 # Content management and beyond

-Sensenet's REST API is not only a content delivery API, as it also supports CRUD and other operations for managing content: uploading, versioning, approval or setting permissions, etc.
+**sensenet** REST API is not only a content delivery API, as it also supports CRUD and other operations for managing content: uploading, versioning, approval or setting permissions, etc.

 [Explore all the possibilities](/api-docs/content-management)